mkbaranovskyi/js/Miscellaneous/symbol.md

 ### `[Symbol.toPrimitive]()`

-Method called when the conversion to the primitive value is needed.
+Method is called when the conversion to the primitive value is needed.

 ```javascript
 const obj = {